epfl-cede/jupyterhub-fileserver-api/deployment/example/README.md

 # Kustomization Example Specific for a Single JupyterHub Instance
 We run one JupyterHub per Moodle course.
-This allows for easy individualisation of courses and an uncomplicated lifecycle management, but comes with higher costs in respect to memory and CPU consumption.
+This allows for easy individualisation of courses and an uncomplicated lifecycle management, but comes at higher costs in respect to memory and CPU consumption.

 ## kustomization.yml